midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 - [RSV_RD2_maternal_vaccine_2024_25.csv](./vaccine_coverage/RSV_RD2_maternal_vaccine_2024_25.csv)
 has weekly state-specific coverage for maternal vaccine.
 The weekdate is the Saturday at the end of each week.
+This date represents the date when the mother was vaccinated, so that the vaccine effect on the infant would start on average one month later after the baby is born.
 Columns are provided for total state pop size (`Total_pop`), annual number of births (`Births_per_year`), Scenarios (`"A"` through `"D"`), No of weekly vaccine doses administered (`Maternal_vaccine_weekly_doses`), No of eligible mothers throughout the